heleth/GCP_PDE/README.md

 Notebook for PDE

-# coursera specialization : Data Engineering on Google Cloud Platform Specialization
+# notes for coursera specialization : Data Engineering on Google Cloud Platform Specialization
 -----------------------------------------------------------------------------
   - URL : https://www.coursera.org/specializations/gcp-data-machine-learning

-## course 1 : Google Cloud Platform Big Data and Machine Learning Fundamentals
+## course 1 : Google Cloud Platform Big Data and Machine Learning Fundamentals (1 week)
+summary : introduction to GCP products for data engineering

 * 3 stages of the journey to the cloud
   1. simply change where to compute (do sampe calculation as on-premise)